troytolhurst/web_server_databases/02_containers/03_connecting_to_a_database.md

 </details>

-Then move on to the next phase and CI-CD — there will be a lot of opportunity to work on your project then.
+Then move on to the next step.
+There will be more there will be a lot of opportunity to work on your project in the CI-CD phase.

 [Next Challenge](04_removing_secrets.md)